drakkan/sftpgo/README.md

 ]
 ```

-The configuration can be read from JSON, TOML, YAML, HCL, envfile and Java properties config files, if your config-file flag is set to `sftpgo` (default value) you need to create a configuration file called `sftpgo.json` or `sftpgo.yaml` and so on inside `config-dir`.
+The configuration can be read from JSON, TOML, YAML, HCL, envfile and Java properties config files, if your `config-file` flag is set to `sftpgo` (default value) you need to create a configuration file called `sftpgo.json` or `sftpgo.yaml` and so on inside `config-dir`.

-You can also configure all the available options using environment variables, sftpgo will check for a environment variable with a name matching the key uppercased and prefixed with the `SFTPGO_`.
+You can also configure all the available options using environment variables, sftpgo will check for environment variables with a name matching the key uppercased and prefixed with the `SFTPGO_`.
 You need to use `__` to traverse a struct.

 Let's see some examples: